The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 So, how to taxes work for an S Corp?
 Well, just like a sole proprietor or LLC, an S Corp is also a pass-through entity, but the business is required to file it’s own business tax return first.
 This return is known as an 1120-S, and is typically due around March 15th – one month BEFORE the individual income tax due date of April 15th.
 You can see what the 1120-S looks like here.

 Very similarly to the Schedule C, you will report all business income & deductions on this tax return.
-Once this tax return is completed, it will generate a K-1 tax document that will report your taxable income for your business.
+Once this tax return is completed, it will generate what’s called a K-1 tax document that will report your taxable income for your business.
 Remember, since you’re on payroll, you will also receive a W-2 to show all your taxable wages and the tax that’s been withheld and paid on your behalf throughout the year.

 You will use these 2 documents (K-1 and the W-2) and report the numbers on your personal tax return that is due around April 15th.